 - Full-day boat tour to Búzios – a scenic coastal town north of the city

-- Pedra do Telégrafo hike and wild beach tour – one of the city’s top viewing points
+- Pedra do Telégrafo hike and beach full-day tour – one of the city’s top viewing points

 Safety in Rio de Janeiro

 There are very few cities in which I have not felt safe as a tourist.
 Unfortunately, Rio de Janeiro numbers among them.